ShohidulProgrammer/snakeGame/README.md

 # snakeGame

-# features--
+features-- \n
-# snake game made by java
+snake game made by java \n
-# basic animation game
+basic animation game
-# decrease life when touching with any enemy
-# scoring pint
-# multiple levels with increasing the number of enemies
+decrease life when touching with any enemy scoring pint multiple levels with increasing the number of enemies